Eric K. Fox

 PERSONAL, ACADEMIC AND PROFESSIONAL BACKGROUND

-After college, Mr. Fox worked as a teacher in inner city public schools for one year (at Oakland and other East Bay Schools).
+Immediately after college, Mr. Fox served as a teacher in inner city public schools for one year (at Oakland and other East Bay Schools).
 After completing some challenging long term assignments, he then moved back to Southern California in the Summer of 1995.

 In the late 1990's, Mr. Fox worked for various law firms and corporations in Orange County, California, including the engineering firm Fluor Daniel Corporation (now Fluor Corporation) via a contractor.
 He was accepted to Georgetown University Law Center in Washington D.C. and graduated with a Juris Doctorate degree in the Spring of 2002.

 Since starting his own practice at the end of 2003, Mr. Fox has successfully litigated numerous bench trials and motion hearings in both Tennessee State Court and Federal Bankruptcy Court (e.g., Child Custody, Divorce, Consumer Protection, and Bankruptcy).
-The Law Office of Eric K. Fox no longer litigates family law cases, but now focuses on Consumer Bankruptcy, with some Uncontested Divorce, and Personal Injury cases.
+The Law Office of Eric K. Fox now focuses exclusively on Consumer Bankruptcy and Personal Injury cases.

 REPRESENTATIVE CASES AND EXPERIENCE